1. Common cases when IT Dept send defective return notice

 Step 1: You must revise your return addressing the defects the Income Tax Department has pointed out within a period of 15 days from the receipt of intimation order under Section 139(9).

 Step 2: You can seek an extension by writing to your local Assessing Officer if you fail to revise your income tax return within 15 days.

 3. How to revise your income tax return in response to the notice

-f.
-Select “e-File in response to notice u/s 139(9)” under the “e-File” section and upload the rectified XML using the password mentioned in the notice.
+Step 8: Select the option ‘e-file in response to notice under Section 139(9)’ and upload the latest XML file on the income tax e-filing portal using the password mentioned in the notice.

 Step 9: You will see a confirmation message with an acknowledgement number on the screen upon successfully uploading.

 In a nutshell, responding to a defective return notice is not time-consuming anymore like earlier thanks to the technological advancements.
 If you choose to file your returns with Cleartax, not only is the process quick, but we will also ensure that you do it in an error-free manner.
 Do not miss the D-day – 31st August 2019.